 - Use Log Search to correlate user activities, auto-scale operations, authorization changes, and service health to other logs or metrics from your environment

-1By default, Log Analytics keeps your Azure activity logs for 90 days, even if you are on the Free tier.
+1By default, Azure Monitor keeps your Azure activity logs in a Log Analytics workspace for 90 days, even if you are on the Free tier.
 Or, if you have a workspace retention setting of less than 90 days.
 If your workspace has retention that is longer than 90 days, the activity logs are kept based on the retention period of your workspace.

 When you're on the Free pricing tier, activity logs do not apply to your daily data consumption.

-Unlike most other Log Analytics solutions, data isn't collected for activity logs by agents.
+Unlike most other Azure Monitor solutions, data isn't collected for activity logs by agents.
 All data used by the solution comes directly from Azure.